 Ensure 301 redirects are in place on staging for testing and approval before they go live.
 This should be a multi-round process to ensure that redirect hops or incorrect redirects don’t sneak in prior to migration.
 While there’s evidence to say that Google will treat blanket 302 redirects the same as a 301, don’t risk it and go straight to the permanent redirects.

 6. Noindex tags

 Ensure that during the site launch that noindex tags are removed when the staging site is pushed live.
 Get this tattooed to the back of your hand if you need to.
 Noindex tags get left on during site launches like clockwork and are a quick way to deindex your site on Google.

 Is this recoverable?
 Absolutely, but dependent on how long this takes to identify can take weeks to recover.

-Submit the new sitemap to the Google Search Console and make sure it’s referenced in the Robots.txt file.
+Submit the new sitemap after you made the website migration to the Google Search Console and make sure it’s referenced in the Robots.txt file.
 Google does a pretty good job of figuring out that URLs have changed, but making sure these things are done will at least flag that some changes have been made.

 Easy to conceptual, easy to perform but hard to stick to, an SEO migration process can be made infinitely less painful by finding a process and sticking to it.

 Make sure goals are clear, roles are outlined and testing is thorough and you should be completely able to make it through a site launch or migration with work relationships in-tact and hair colour largely maintained.